HFAiLab/OpenCastKit/README_en.md

 This is a global data-driven high-resolution weather model implemented and improved by [High-Flyer AI](https://www.high-flyer.cn/).
 It is the first AI weather model, which can compare with the ECMWF Integrated
 Forecasting System (IFS).

+The model weights trained on the ERA5 data from 1979-01 to 2022-12 are released at [Hugging Face repository](https://huggingface.co/hf-ai/FourCastNet).
+You can also have a look at [HF-Earth](https://www.high-flyer.cn/hf-earth/), a daily updated demo of weather prediction.

 Typhoon track comparison:

 ![](./img/wind_small.gif)